From The Essential Herbal Magazine July/August 2010

 Let 'er rip!

-While it cooks, grease a 10 x 13 glass cooking dish and put down plastic wrap on a surface where you'll be doing the cutting - probably 2' x 3' is sufficient.
+While it cooks, grease a 10 x 13 glass cooking dish and put down plastic wrap or parchment on a surface where you'll be doing the cutting - probably 2' x 3' is sufficient.
 Sift confectioners sugar or cornstarch over the plastic wrap.

 When the temperature of the candy reaches 300 degrees, turn off the heat and stir briefly.